Last Updated on January 21, 2023

 Confused?
 It can help to head to Instagram and look for pictures of Golden Retriever Pitbull mixes to see what you could be in for if you decide to bring one home.

-Full-grown, these dogs are about 17-24 inches at the shoulder and 50-75 pounds.
-Females are slightly smaller than the males most of the time, but this isn’t always the case.
+Full-grown, these dogs are about 18 to 24 inches (46 to 61 cm) at the shoulder and 30 to 75 pounds (14 to 34 kg).
+Females, who usually stand at 17 to 22 inches (43 to 56 cm), are slightly smaller than the males most of the time, but this isn’t always the case.

 It can help to look at the parents of the puppy to get an idea about size and potential color, but even then, you can never be sure.